rxc3050/ml-notes/README.md

 - GPT3.5 and GPT4 by OpenAI
 - Grok by XAI
 - Claude by Anthropic
-- Models can be found at [HuggingFace/Models](https://huggingface.co/models)
+- Models can be found at:
   - [HuggingFace/Models](https://huggingface.co/models)

 ```bash